semper-lux/barquinero-site/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Low Dimensional Topology
+  - Low dimensional topology
-  - Hyperbolic Geometry
+  - Contact/symplectic geometry
-  - Geometric Group Theory
+  - Floer homologies

 # Education to show in About widget
 education: